kahunacohen/real-world-fp/README.md

 ### Output CSV

+Now that we have CSV as a string, we may want to output the CSV somehow to a file or to the screen.
-We may want to output the CSV somehow.
-Let's say, for now, we just want to print it to `stdout`.
+Let's just say, for now, we just want to print it to `stdout`.
 We can simply add `console.log` to the composition:

 ```js
 compose(